statelyai/xstate/docs/guides/states.md

 const resolvedState = myMachine.resolveState(restoredStateDef);
 ```

-You can then interpret the machine from this restored state by passing the `State` into the `.start(...)` method of the interpreted service:
+You can then interpret the machine from this resolved state by passing the `State` into the `.start(...)` method of the interpreted service:

 ```js
 // ...